Rice-MECE-Capstone-Projects/Heart---Spring-2025/emmanuel-zerefa/README.md

 1. Lite_UNet: This is a U-Net inspired model except fairly short and without skip-connections
 2. U_Net: This is more or less a typical U-Net model, except one dimensional.
 #### Section 7 - Model Training
 This section is where model training occurs, and also contains functions are written to measure weighted/unweighted validation loss as well as visualize the model's progression during training.
-Overfitting is measured in various ways (e.g. patience, rising validation loss, large gap between training and validation loss), using weighted validating loss.
+Overfitting is measured in various ways (e.g. patience, rising validation loss, large gap between training and validation loss), using weighted validation loss.
 #### Section 8 - Measuring Model Performance
 This is the final section.
-It is where model performance is quantified (using RMSE pre and post running the model) on the training data, and where the model's denoising is visualized on a small subset of PCG recordings.
+It is where model performance is quantified (using RMSE before and after running the model) on the test data, and where the model's denoising is visualized on a small subset of PCG recordings.

 ### Conclusion
 I hope this has been an insightful document and that it helps you better understand the flow of the denoising pipeline.
-Don't forget to ctrl+F for "!impt" to not miss anything though.
+Don't forget to ctrl+F for "!impt" in the actual notebook to not miss any key info though.